MicrosoftDocs/azure-devops-docs/docs/report/analytics/using-odata-aggregations-with-power-bi-desktop.md

 ---
-title: Using OData aggregations with Power BI Desktop | Team Services
+title: Using OData aggregations with Power BI Desktop | VSTS
 description: Describes how to call the Analytics Service using aggregations extensions for the most flexibility ms.prod: vs-devops-alm ms.technology: vs-devops-reporting